123andy/redcap-docker-compose/README.md

 these changes might affect your projects or custom code.

 ## Configuration
-The services are mainly configured through a `.env` environment file.
-Additional customization can be done my modifying the files in the `override-*` directories.
+The services are mainly configured through a `.env` environment file or shell environment variables.
+Additional customization can be done by modifying the files in the `override-*` directories.

-See the [documentaton](documentation/README.md) for more information on getting started!
+See the [documentation](documentation/README.md) for more information on getting started!

 ## Updates
 * 2018-08-19  Added .env file and added UID override for MAC users to maintain file ownership (see .env)